Kohl’s recalls over 500K candles prone to ‘high flames,’ ‘burn hazard’

-WASHINGTON (KSN) – Kohl’s has recalled more than half-a-million Sonoma Goods For Life branded three-wick candles due to fire and burn hazards, according to the U.S. Consumer Protection Safety Commission.
+WASHINGTON (KSN) – Kohl’s has recalled more than 500,000 Sonoma Goods For Life branded three-wick candles due to fire and burn hazards, according to the U.S. Consumer Protection Safety Commission.

 The candles’ high flames can ignite the surface of the wax or cause the glass to break, posing fire and burn hazards.